Slobbovia

 Slobbovia was a postal Diplomacy variant played among science fiction and gaming fans in North America and Europe from 1972 to 1986.
 The game was published in Slobinpolit Zhurnal (Слобинполит Журнал).

-It was unique among postal games in that, through extension of the convention of "press" (referred to in the game as "strakh") prevalent in postal Diplomacy, characterization, plot development and good writing became as important as the actual gameplay itself, and actually influenced the latter.
+It was unique among postal games in that, through extension of the convention of "press" (referred to in the game as "strakh") prevalent in postal Diplomacy, characterisation, plot development and good writing became as important as the actual gameplay itself, and actually influenced the latter.

 The resulting "shared world", created through collaboration, cooperation and conflict, had a substantial, well-fleshed out infrastructure that developed its own rich set of traditions.

 History

 The game first started in Killarney, Manitoba, in 1969, among Venturer Scouts as a live action role-playing game.
 May 24, 2009, marked the 40th anniversary since the game started at a Scout Camp.
-The game mythos was set in a mythical land named Slobbovia, after the perpetually frozen country that occasionally appeared in Al Capp's daily comic strip, Li'l Abner.
+The game mythos was set in a mythical land named Slobbovia, after the perpetually frozen country that occasionally appeared in Al Capp's daily comic strip Li'l Abner.

 The various regions of Slobbovia that appeared on the map were originally named after features around a local Killarney Lake: Cabinia was named after a cabin, Rabbitania after a bush where rabbits frolicked.
 In 1972, the game was adapted as a variant to the boardgame Diplomacy, which had reached its peak of popularity and had a convention known as "press" (press releases from the countries in play for propaganda purposes, or just plain fun) that fit in perfectly with Slobbovia.
 The game was chronicled in Слобинполит Журнал (transliterated from Cyrillic as Slobinpolit Zhurnal, meaning "Slobbovian political journal").
 The stories were collected and printed, along with the adjudications for the game and mailed to the participants by a central gamemaster.

 The game itself was simply a framework to write stories about the characters, institutions, and countries of Slobbovia.
 Contrasting starkly with Diplomacy, there was no way to "win" Slobbovia, and indeed, over-reliance on force ("Strumph") was looked down upon by the players.
 Players were free to name the countries they ruled, but more importantly played as a specific character, and not the country.
 This character was usually (but not always) the focus of that player's "press" (stories).
 Many players also developed stables of auxiliary characters about which they wrote, and sometimes the "strakh" written about these characters was more involved and entertaining than that for a player's primary character.